chrismwaite/cardboard-dungeon/README.md

 All interaction in Cardboard Dungeon utilises the "Gaze" interaction method.
 Looking at an object for a short period of time will trigger an interaction if one is available.
 The cursor will shrink to indicate that a "Gaze" has been triggered.

+#### Movement

 Gaze at the blue spheres to move around the dungeon.
-The spheres will telport you to their location.
+The spheres will teleport you to their location.

+#### Inventory

-At your feet is a compass and an inventory.
+At your feet is a compass and your inventory.
 Gazing at the compass will open and close the inventory.
-Any items you have collected will appear in the slots in your inventory (only visible when the inventory is open).
+Any items you have collected will appear in the slots within your inventory (only visible when the inventory is open).

+#### Interaction

+Gazing at items will pick them up and place them in your inventory.

 You can wield items by gazing at the item in your inventory.
-Gazing again will remove the item from your hand.
+Gazing at the item in your inventory again will remove the item from your hand.

-Gazing at items will pick them up and place them in your inventory.

-Gazing at some objects with an item in your hand will trigger an interaction.
+Gazing at some objects in the world, whilst an item is in your hand, will trigger an interaction.

+## Play

 [Play it on Github IO Here](http://chrismwaite.github.io/cardboard-dungeon/)